 Free things to do in New York City

-For free skating, head further downtown to the Bank of America Winter Village at Bryant Park.
-(Take note, the skating there is free, but the skates are not.
-Bring your own or it will cost to rent.)
-If you need a break from the skating, there are more than 125 holiday shops and places to eat.
-They offer food styles from around the world and are open through January.
-The skating rink is up and running through early March.
+For free ice skating, head a bit downtown to the Bank of America Winter Village at Bryant Park.
+While skating is free, rental skates are not.
+Bring your own and hit the ice for free.
+When you need a break from the skating, there are more than 125 holiday shops and food stands surround the rink.
+Shops are open through January.
+The skating rink is open October through early March.

 A Moment at the Cathedral

 St. Patrick’s Cathedral welcomes visitors of any religion.
 St Pat’s, the largest Gothic-style Catholic Cathedral in the United States, opened in 1879.
 Free tours to the public are offered on select days.

 Just as you don’t have to be Catholic to appreciate St. Pat’s, you don’t have to be Jewish to attend a menorah lighting.
 Every night of Hanukkah, Grand Army Plaza in Brooklyn has a menorah lighting open to all.
 There is music and free latkes.
 Kids get bags of chocolate gelt.
 Gelt looks like gold coins, with chocolate inside.
 Near Central Park, Grand Army Plaza in Manhattan has nightly lighting of a 32 foot tall menorah, billed as “the world’s largest menorah.”

 The Cathedral Church of Saint John the Divine has an annual free New Year’s Eve Concert for Peace.
 Line up on the day of for free tickets.

 Winter and Holiday Markets